knolan10/BBHBot/trigger/Trigger_documentation.md

 9. Now we are left with good events for a trigger.
 However, we or another group may have already triggered on the event!
 We process already triggered events up to this point so that if they were submitted but the latest GCN make them no longer viable, then we can record that.
     - If the event has been triggered by us, or was found in the ZTF queue for this night, we stop here.
+    - If the event is more than a day old, we stop here.

 10. We submit the plan to the ZTF queue, and update our bookkeeping:
     - We add the event to [triggered_events](./data/triggered_events.csv)